SATYADUTTMS/BEC456B_LIC_4NI23EC092/DIFFERENTIAL_AMPLIFIERS.md

 -----------------------------------------------------------------------------------------
 3. AC ANALYSIS - Finding the Bandwidth

-The below figure shows the Gain of the circuit in dB, by appling (-3dB) the gain will be dB having the frequency at fH = 1.252Ghz and fL = 0, Thus B.W = fH - fL = Ghz.
+The below figure shows the Gain of the circuit in 13.5793dB, by appling (-3dB) the gain will be  10.5793 dB having the frequency at fH = 1.477Ghz and fL = 0, Thus B.W = fH - fL = 1.477 Ghz.

 ![Image](https://github.com/user-attachments/assets/8e9b6067-d79c-42a0-b771-33cbe3e03cc6)